MSPM0, MSPM33 Setting

 Please refer to the setting of CCS.
 Especially for CCS, memory width should be 8.

-2. For easyDSP monitoring, the debug information should be included in the output file (ex, *.out).
+2. For easyDSP monitoring, the debug information should be included in the output file (for example, *.out).
 And the option of assembler, compiler and linker should be set accordingly.

 3. Depending on compiler's optimization level and linker setting, the unused variables could be excluded from the debug information and not shown in the easyDSP.